Public Subnet Filtering Gateway FAQ¶

 Ingress protection via GuardDuty enforcement is a feature where Aviatrix Controller periodically polls the AWS GuardDuty findings and blocks the malicious source IP addresses from attacking the public subnet instances by programming stateful firewall rules in the filtering gateway.

-Egress FQDN is the existing FQDN feature applied to the public subnets.
-Previously this feature is only available to filter Egress traffic initiated from instances in the private subnets.
+Egress FQDN is an existing FQDN feature applied to the public subnets.
+Previously this feature was only available to filter Egress traffic initiated from instances in the private subnets.

 How to deploy Public Subnet Filtering gateway?¶

 1. Launch a Public Subnet Filtering gateway¶

 Go to Security -> Public Subnet -> Add New